Facundo Echevarría

-Facundo Echevarría (born 31 July 2002) is an Argentine professional footballer who plays as a forward for Defensa y Justicia.
+Facundo Echevarría (born 31 July 2002) is an Argentine professional footballer who plays as a forward for Los Andes, on loan from Defensa y Justicia.

 Career

 Echevarría joined the youth ranks of Defensa y Justicia from hometown side Club Atlético Carcarañá.
 He made the breakthrough into manager Hernán Crespo's first-team squad in December 2020, initially appearing on the bench for a Copa de la Liga Profesional win on the road against Unión Santa Fe.
 Echevarría's senior debut arrived in the aforementioned competition on 2 January 2021 during a fixture with Rosario Central, as he replaced Nicolás Leguizamón off the bench in a 3–0 defeat away from home.

+In January 2025, he joined Primera Nacional club Arsenal Sarandí on loan until the end of the following year.